Lil Tecca: 2019–2021: "Ransom", We Love You Tecca, and Virgo World

 On January 31, 2020, Tecca appeared as a featured artist on The Kid Laroi's "Diva".
 It peaked at number 76 on the ARIA Singles Chart.
-On February 7, Tecca released a track, titled "IDK", in which was self-produced and released through Galactic and Republic Records.
-On March 13, Tecca released his single, called "All Star", a collaboration with Lil Tjay, in which accompanied by a music video.
-On April 17, he released a track, called "Out of Love" featuring Internet Money.
-The music video for the track was released on June 30.
-The video was directed by Omar Jones.
-On August 27, he appeared as a featured artist on Internet Money's "JLO", in which was released through 10K Projects.
+On February 7, Tecca released a track titled "IDK".
+On March 13, Tecca released his single "All Star", a collaboration with Lil Tjay, accompanied by a music video.
+On April 17, he released the track "Out of Love", featuring Internet Money.
+The music video for the track, directed by Omar Jones, was released on June 30.
+On August 27, he appeared as a featured artist on Internet Money's "JLO", which was released through 10K Projects.

-On September 18, Tecca released his debut studio album, titled Virgo World.
-"Dolly" featuring Lil Uzi Vert, was released that same day.
-On March 26, 2021, Internet Money released a track, called "Jetski", in which features a guest appearance from Tecca and Lil Mosey.
+On September 18, Tecca released his debut studio album, Virgo World.
+"Dolly", featuring Lil Uzi Vert, was released that same day.
+On March 26, 2021, Internet Money released a track called "Jetski" which features a guest appearance from Tecca and Lil Mosey.
 Although it did not chart on the Billboard Hot 100, the song peaked at number 19 on the Bubbling Under the Hot 100 and number 88 on the Canadian Hot 100.